erickrf/nlpnet/README.rst

 ===============================================================

 ``nlpnet`` is a Python library for Natural Language Processing tasks based on neural networks.
-Currently, it performs only part-of-speech tagging and semantic role labeling.
+Currently, it performs part-of-speech tagging and semantic role labeling.
 Most of the architecture is language independent, but some functions were specially tailored for working with Portuguese.